-Construction for Rayford Road Safety and Mobility Project began in April 2017 and is anticipated to be complete summer or fall of 2019.
+Construction for Rayford Road Safety and Mobility Project began in April 2017 and is anticipated to be complete early 2020.
 This project was funded in the Montgomery County 2015 Bond.

 Rayford Road is being expanded to 6 lanes from Richard Road to SH 99 (Riley Fuzzel Road/Grand Parkway).
 This project will enhance safety and mobility for the community and those that use the road.
 Improvements include: